Chart Color Schemes

 Panorama has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis, Panorama's population is around 9,044 as of Aug 2025.
-This reflects an increase of 569 people (6.7%) since the 2021 Census, which reported a population of 8,475 people.
-The change is inferred from the estimated resident population of 8,987 from the ABS as of June 2024 and an additional 52 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,575 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Panorama's 6.7% growth since the 2021 census exceeded the SA3 area (4.3%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 78.8% of overall population gains during recent periods.
+Panorama's population, as of November 2025, is approximately 9,078 people.
+This figure represents an increase from the 2021 Census, which reported a population of 8,475 people.
+The growth of 603 individuals (7.1%) since the census is inferred from ABS's estimated resident population of 8,987 in June 2024 and the addition of 66 validated new addresses since then.
+This results in a population density ratio of 1,581 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Panorama's growth rate exceeded that of its SA3 area (4.4%) and SA4 region, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 78.8% to overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, an above median population growth of statistical areas analysed by AreaSearch is projected, with the area expected to increase by 1,872 persons to 2041 based on the latest population numbers, with an increase of 20.1% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+Future demographic trends project an above median population growth for statistical areas analyzed by AreaSearch, with Panorama expected to increase by 1,872 persons to reach a total of approximately 10,950 people by the year 2041, marking a 19.6% overall increase over the seventeen-year period.

 Frequently Asked Questions - Population